Key Takeaways

 Therefore, the Court concluded that the phrase stating that the customer agreements may be renewed can be ambiguous because it may suggest the creation of a new contract or a contract extension.
 In the end, it decided that the second agreement, which involved the addition of new services and changed the initial contract's material terms, was not a “renewed” contract.
 Therefore, there was no residual fee owed.

-If you need help dealing with issues related to contract not renewed, you can post your legal need on UpCounsel's marketplace.
+If you need help dealing with issues related to letter for not renewing contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.